Menu

 Intent

-At Fittleworth CofE Village Primary School we have designed our English curriculum with the intent that all children, regardless of background, will become fluent, insightful readers and technically skilled, creative writers.
+At Fittleworth CofE Village Primary School we have designed our English curriculum with the intent that all children, regardless of background, will quickly become fluent, insightful readers and technically skilled, creative writers.
 Our children will engage with a range of writing purposes and continually develop their understanding of fiction and non-fiction styles.
 Furthermore, we have developed a curriculum that will instil in all children a love of reading and writing that we hope will stay with them for life.
 We understand that a good grasp of English is the foundation of the entire curriculum and that children who are confident and adept readers and writers will be empowered to succeed in all other areas.
 We understand, too, the vital role played by parents and carers in the development of reading and writing and in the nurturing of positive habits, particularly in attitudes towards reading.
 We welcome this and value their contribution.

 We will deliver an English Curriculum that: